-22.2 Audit Rights.
-Seller will maintain records as necessary to support amounts charged to Buyer under the Contract in accordance with Seller's document retention policies.
+22.2 Audit Rights.Seller will maintain records as necessary to support amounts charged to Buyer under the Contract in accordance with Seller's GHSP Supplier Standards Manual Rev. 10/14/2016the entire agreement respect to its subjec prior oral and w 0/14/2016 document retention policies.
 Buyer and its representatives may audit Seller's records of transactions completed prior to the audit date, to the extent needed to verify the quantities shipped and that the prices charged match the Contract prices.
 Any audit will be conducted at Buyer's expense (but will be reimbursed by Seller if the audit uncovers material errors in the amounts charged), at reasonable times, and at Seller's usual place of business.

-- 22.3 Electronic Communication.
-Seller will comply with the method of electronic communication specified by Buyer in Buyer's request for quotation and confirmed in the Contract, or as stated in Supplier's Standards Manual, including requirements for electronic funds transfer, purchase order transmission, electronic signature, and communication. - 22.4 Relationship of the Parties.
+22.3 Electronic Communication.
+Seller will comply with the method of electronic communication specified by Buyer in Buyer's request for quotation and confirmed in the Contract, or as stated in Supplier's Standards Manual, including requirements for electronic funds transfer, purchase order transmission, electronic signature, and communication.

+22.4 Relationship of the Parties.
 Buyer and Seller are independent contractors, and nothing in the Contract makes either party the agent or legal representative of the other party for any purpose.
-Neither party has authority to assume or to create any obligation on behalf of the other party. - 22.5 Waiver.
-The failure of either party to enforce any right or remedy provided in the Contract or by law on a particular occasion will not be deemed a waiver of that right or remedy on a subsequent occasion or a waiver of any other right or remedy. - 22.6 Entire Agreement (a) The Contract constitutes the entire agreement between Seller and Buyer with respect to its subject matter, and supersedes all prior oral and written representations and agreements by the parties with respect to the subject matter of the Contract.
-Except as authorized in Section 1, no subsequent terms, conditions, understandings, or agreements purporting to modify the terms of the Contract will be binding unless in writing and signed by both parties. - (b) New purchase orders, purchase order revisions/amendments, once accepted by Seller as provided in Section 1.1, will be governed by the Terms (as may be revised from time to time) that are posted on Buyer's website at: ghsp.com (link is in Supplier Standards Manual), as of the date of acceptance. - (c) Buyer's Website may also contain specific additional requirements for certain items covered by the Purchase Order, including labeling, packaging, shipping, delivery and quality specifications, procedures, directions and/or instructions.
+Neither party has authority to assume or to create any obligation on behalf of the other party.

+22.5 Waiver.
+The failure of either party to enforce any right or remedy provided in the Contract or by law on a particular occasion will not be deemed a waiver of that right or remedy on a subsequent occasion or a waiver of any other right or remedy.

+22.6 Entire Agreement (a) The Contract constitutes the entire agreement between Seller and Buyer with respect to its subject matter, and supersedes all prior oral and written representations and anual Rev. 10/14/2016 agreements by the parties with respect to the subject matter of the Contract.
+Except as authorized in Section 1, no subsequent terms, conditions, understandings, or agreements purporting to modify the terms of the Contract will be binding unless in writing and signed by both parties.

+(b) New purchase orders, purchase order revisions/amendments, once accepted by Seller as provided in Section 1.1, will be governed by the Terms (as may be revised from time to time) that are posted on Buyer's website at: ghsp.com (link is in Supplier Standards Manual), as of the date of acceptance.

+(c) Buyer's Website may also contain specific additional requirements for certain items covered by the Purchase Order, including labeling, packaging, shipping, delivery and quality specifications, procedures, directions and/or instructions.
 Any such requirements shall be deemed to form part of the Contract.
-Buyer may periodically update such requirements by posting revisions thereto on Buyer's
+Buyer may periodically update such requirements by posting revisions thereto on Buyer's Website.

-Website.
 In the event of any inconsistency between the Contract and Buyer's Website, the terms of the Contract shall prevail, unless the requirements specified on Buyer's Website expressly provide otherwise.